+Queen

-Queen Meaning: You need to show confidence; if not, fake it until you feel it!
+Meaning: You need to show confidence: if not, fake it until vou feel it!

 Symbolism: A powerful woman displays her energy confidently awaiting supplicants for her favor.
 She holds a flower in her hand, a symbol of her fertility.
-Her staff shows her power to judge and the black cat is a symbol of feminine wiles.
+Her staff shows her power to judge, and the black cat is a symbol of feminine wiles.

-Upright: confident and honorable
+Upright: confident, and honorable

-Reversed: insecure and vindictive
+Reversed: insecure, and vindictive

 King

 Meaning: Show others how it is done; you need to lead by doing.

 Symbolism: A powerful man is seated on a throne waiting for the right moment to act; he contemplates battle strategies.
 The salamander on his clothing represents passion, immortality, and the ability to withstand fire.

-Upright: role model and independence
+Upright: role model, and independence

 Reversed: selfish and impatient

 The Suit of Cups The Suit of Cups is associated with the element of water, representing emotions, feelings, and relationships.
-This suit indicates what is happening in the heart rather than the head.
+Cups indicate what is happening in the heart rather than the head.

 Ace Meaning: Open your heart to a new relationship or reinvigorate an old one.
 Symbolism: A divine hand holds a cup above the land; the water pouring out nourishes the land.
-A dove delivers a silver coin that will be dropped into the cup, indicating abundance.
+A dove delivers a silver coin that will be dropped in the cup, indicating abundance.
 Upright: new love and new emotional connection Reversed: misplaced feelings towards someone and emotional immaturity

 Two

 Meaning: Enjoy a mutual attraction and shared positive feelings with someone.

-Symbolism: Two lovers hold hands, and exchange cups and vows, while a spirit animal watches over the ceremonial connection.
-The caduceus of Hermes is between the cups, symbolizing a contract or negotiation underway.
+Symbolism: Two lovers hold hands and exchange cups and vows, while a spirit animal watches over the ceremonial connection.

 Upright: attraction and connection

 Reversed: unrequited love and rejection